Fight1127ttt/HW1/README.md

-# HW1
-README.md file
-＃Introduction to README.md File
+# Introduction to README File
+README file

 ## 1. What is a README file
 In gerneral, README file ia an introduction to